oledysken/oledysken.github.io/content/authors/ok/_index.md

 highlight_name: true
 ---

 I'm a PhD Research Scholar in 'Business Economics' at the [Department of Business and Management Science](https://www.nhh.no/en/departments/business-and-management-science/) at NHH Norwgeian School of Economics.
+I am an affiliated PhD Fellow at [Bergen Center for Competition Law and Economics, BECCLE](https://beccle.no).

-My primary interests lie within applied theoretical industrial organisation, with a focus on two-sided platform markets, media markets and vertical relations.
+My primary interests lie within applied theoretical industrial organisation, with a focus on two-sided platform markets, media markets with multihoming consumers, and vertical relations.

 My supervisors are [Øystein Foros](https://www.nhh.no/en/employees/faculty/oystein-foros/), and [Malin Arve](https://sites.google.com/site/malinarve/).